snail-language/snail-language.github.io/_docs/04-specification.md

 ### String Literals

 Strings are enclosed in double quotes (i.e., "...").
-Snail only recognizes one *escape sequence*: `\"` during lexing.
-This allows double quotes to be embedded in a string literal.
+Snail only recognizes two *escape sequences*, `\"` and `\\`, during lexing.
+This allows double quotes to be embedded in a string literal and a backslash to be the last character in a string.

 ```js
 "Grace Hopper said, \"A ship in port is safe, but that’s not what ships are built for.\""